Hysan Place, Hong Kong's newest shopping mall, on Hennessy Road in the heart of Causeway Bay's shopping district

 Times Square Main Entrance, Matheson Street

 Times Square which was opened in 1994 is built on a former tram depot and is owned by The Wharf Holdings who operate Hong Kong Tramways and the Star Ferry amongst many other interests.
 This is a "vertical mall" with fourteen floors and two basement levels with a wide variety of retail shops, supermarket and cinema and four floors comprising a “Food Forum” with café’s and restaurants.
 Floors from ground level up to level 8 are built around a large atrium with escalators and glass-sided lift.
 There is a giant external video screen and piazza outside the main entrance where exhibitions are often held and which is one of the main venues for (western) New Year celebrations.
 There are over 230 shops and the flagship store is Lane Crawford on ground level and level 1.
 Ladies and mens fashion shops, leather goods and jewellery shops including MaxMara, Burberry, Zara, Aquascutum, Vivienne Tam, AIX Armani Exchange, Ben Sherman, Gant, Anna Sui, Gucci, Bally, Coach, Ma Belle and Follie Follie are mainly on levels 2 to 7, sports and casual wear stores including Tommy Hilfiger, French Connection, Timberland, North Face, Marathon Sports, Nike and Puma are on levels 5, 6 and 7.
 Marks and Spencer have a menswear shop on level 4 and ladieswear, gift, food and wine shop on level 6.
 Levels 7 and 8 have a number of computer, home appliance and electronics stores including Fortress, Broadway, Bose and Gome.
+Page One, a popular bookstore on the ninth floor, closed in February 2015 ahead of renovation of this floor.
 Basement level 2 houses quick-service restaurants including Bistro Delifrance, Haagen Dazs and two extremely popular Japanese restaurants Genki Sushi and Watami where queues often form.
 The Food Forum on levels 10 to 13 has more “up-market” restaurants including Modern China Restaurant, SimplyThai, Shark’s Fin City, Arirang Korean Restaurant, Golden Bull Vietnamese Restaurant, Oceanna, WasabiSabi and Japanese Dining SUN.
 A pair of “semi-circular” escalators serve City’super supermarket located in basement level 1 and there also a popular restaurant attached to this supermarket.
 UA Times Square Cinema, which was located on the ground floor, closed at the end of January 2012 and is to be replaced by a new cinema complex on the 12th and 13th floors.
 During 2009 the mall received a "facelift" and additional escalators were installed allowing shoppers to "skip" floors and make a faster upwards or downwards journey through the mall.
 For full directory of shops and services see Times Square website.

 "Express Escalators" were installed in 2009 as part of a renovation of the mallallowing shoppers to "skip" floors when travelling through this vertical mall